bucharova/english-for-designers-1/01-one-word/index.md

 “**Just** use this software, platform, toolkit, method…”

 “Just” makes me feel like an idiot.
-“Just” presumes I come from a specific background, studied certain courses in university, am fluent in certain technologies, and have read all the right books, articles, and resources.
+“Just” presumes I come from a specific background and studied certain courses in university.
+And fluent in certain technologies.
+And have read all the right books, articles, and resources.
 “Just” is a dangerous word.

 We approach problems equipped with our own set of experiences, perspective, and skills.
 It’s a struggle to step outside of our own perspective when communicating with others, but it’s essential to do so.